ItzSmudge/MD5-Hash-Decryption-Program-/README.md

 # MD5-Hash-Decryption-Program
-REMEMBER : THIS PROGRAM SHOULD ONLY BE USED FOR EDUCATIONAL PURPOSES.
-THE OWNER WILL NOT CLAIM RESPONSIBILITY FOR ANY UNAUTHOTISED ACTIVITY THAT USERS CARRY OUT WITH THIS PROGRAM
+DISCLAIMER : THIS PROGRAM SHOULD BE USED FOR EDUCATIONAL PURPOSES ONLY.

 A program that decrypts md5 hashes of 4 digit to 8 digit PIN numbers (integers) by comparing the hash with encoded formats of wordlist contents.
 This is not an ideal program for cracking most passwords, but this is just to demostrate the process of password hash decryption.